 Barcelona is charming for the vast diversity of its neighborhoods: the rambling alleys of the Gothic Quarter, the grand nineteenth-century boulevards, and the pedestrian Ramblas, which is a world of its own by day or by night, from the elegant shops and cafés to the robust markets to the rough-and-tumble harbor.

 Barcelona is home to Antoni Gaudi's fanciful Sagrada Familia church and Parc Guell, which epitomizes the Art Nouveau of Modernisme, as well as major museums featuring modernists Miro and Picasso, Catalan art, and a lively maritime history of six hundred years.

-Everywhere, the modern competes with the ancient--even the fourteenth century cathedral boasts a nineteenth-century neo-Gothic faade.
+Everywhere, the modern competes with the ancient—even the fourteenth century cathedral boasts a nineteenth-century neo-Gothic faade.
 The Castle of the Mount of Jews overlooks the 1992 Olympic Stadium, where the U.S. Dream Team earned basketball gold.
 Barcelona students can indulge themselves in a rich cultural tapestry of art and history, while also trying the tapas and the mile-long manmade urban beach.

-Applicants must also be 18 years old when the program begins.
 You will earn COCC transferable credits while studying in Barcelona.

-Consider living with a family in Barcelona:
+Live with a family in Barcelona:

 Gilman International Scholarship Program

 Up to $5,000 is available to students who are currently receiving a Pell Grant for their education at COCC.
 Online application process opens in January 2019.
 Application deadline for the Fall 2019 program in Barcelona is March 5, 2019, with notification in April.

 - Basic Information